Run OpenOffice as a Windows Service with AlwaysUp

 1. Download and install AlwaysUp, if necessary.

-2. Download and install OpenOffice, if necessary.
-Please make a note of where you installed it as we will need that location in a later step.
+Please make a note of where you installed it as we'll need that location in a later step.

 3. Start AlwaysUp.